-If you take time to document as much as you can at the scene, you can correct any erroneous information later and provide proof if a legal claim arises.
-Gather as much evidence as possible to support your own claim to compensation, defend yourself, and hold any wrongdoers accountable for their actions.
+If you take the time to document as much as you can at the scene, you can correct any erroneous information later and provide proof if a legal claim arises.
+Gather as much evidence as possible to support your compensation claim, defend yourself, and hold any wrongdoers accountable for their actions.

 How to Document Car Accident Information

-- The immediate aftermath.
+- Make sure you, your passengers, and other drivers and passengers are okay.
 Take a few deep breaths, and check yourself for injuries.
 If you are seriously injured, do not try to move.
 Wait for or call emergency services to come to your aid.
 If you can move, see if anyone else involved in the accident suffered an injury.
 If safe to do so, move your vehicle out of the path of traffic while you wait for emergency responders and/or law enforcement officers.

 - Exchange information with other drivers.
-Either take pictures of other drivers’ insurance card or take down all of the relevant information.
-Make sure you retain all drivers’ names, addresses, phone numbers, insurance company name, insurance company phone number, and the policy number.
+Either take pictures of other drivers’ insurance cards or take down all of the relevant information.
+Make sure you retain all drivers’ names, addresses, phone numbers, insurance company names, insurance company phone numbers, and policy numbers.
 You may want to take a picture of all license plates and vehicles involved, too.

 - Gather information from others at the scene.
 In addition to the information of other drivers, write down the information of vehicle occupants, witnesses, and professionals who respond to the scene.
 Write down the badge number and name of police officers and the name and company information of emergency responders.
 Make sure you understand how to access a copy of the accident report before you leave the scene of the accident.
 Reports take time to process, but you will need the information to file insurance claims and pursue any legal action.